 write minimal CSS and prioritize responsive adaptability

 The urge to grow runs through the core of every living being.
-The core of CommandDot is built around a teaching engine that endlessly illuminates new possibilities for our customers, constantly growing the value they get for their time and money.
-Every one we work with is a voracious learner, and that means we feel confident offering opportunities to take on new responsibilities here like few other companies.
+The core of CommandDot is built around a teaching engine that endlessly surfaces new possibilities for our customers, constantly growing the value they get for their time and money.
+Every one we work with is a voracious learner, and that means we feel confident offering opportunities to take on new responsibilities here like few other organizations.

 Joining our team includes the opportunity for you to learn to: